 Here, you will be able to see if local visitors stay on your site longer than other visitors by analyzing time on site, bounce rate and pages per visit.
 If you have set up goals on your website, such as a person making a purchase or signing up for your mailing list, you can see if people in particular regions are completing these goals more often than others.
 Through analyzing the data, you might find additional regions that you will want to target your local marketing efforts towards.

 Want to see if you are getting likes from the right audience?
 Check out your Facebook page’s Insights to see demographics information for your page’s likes, reach, and people talking about your page content.

 If you notice that you are getting more likes outside of your targeted location, you will need to figure out better ways to encourage audience growth in your desired region such as creating more location-specific content or specials on your Facebook page.

 If you follow the steps I mentioned above, you should start seeing an increase in foot traffic to your business.
-But the thing to keep in mind when doing local search and social optimization is that it takes time to see the results.
-Don’t expect for miracles in the first 30 or even 60 days.
-It will take months, if not a year before it really kicks in.
+The thing to keep in mind when doing local search and social optimization is that it takes time to see the results.
+Don’t expect miracles in the first 30 or even 60 days.
+It will take months, if not a year, before it really kicks in.